larpchronicles/rules/chronicles-rulebook.md

 This skill grants an additional Defense Slot which may be used to activate additional defenses.
 A character may only have as many Active Defenses as they have Defensive Slots.
 Any skill, ability, or effect that grants a Resist or Dodge requires a Defensive Slot to be prepared.
 This includes Transforms.
 All characters automatically have 1 Defense Slot for free and additional slots may be purchased with Skill Points.

 ## Dexterity Armor
-This skill adds 5 points of armor to the character for each time that this skill is purchased.
-Dexterity armor does not need to be represented by a physical representation.
-Dexterity armor does not stack with any other source of armor except the 5 points of Armor every character gets by default.
-This skill is not blocked by resting.
-Dexterity armor take 1 minute of stretching (Concentration) to refit in which the player must roleplay stretching, yoga, etc.  Dexterity armor cannot exceed the character's Armor Training Cap.
+This skill adds 5 points of Dexterity Armor to the character for each purchase of the skill.
+Dexterity armor does not require a physrep.
+Dexterity armor does not stack with any other source of armor.
+This armor exists independently of and does not interact with the character's Armor Cap, and does not require the Armor Training skill.
+Refitting Dexterity Armor requires 1 minute of concentration, during which player must roleplay stretching, yoga, shadowboxing, etc..

 ## First Aid
 First Aid allows the character to provide emergency aid to a dying character.
 The character using First Aid will touch the downed character and say "Performing First Aid".
 While First Aid is being applied, the dying count of the targeted character stops.
 First Aid takes a base time of 1 minute to apply.
 The character rendering First Aid is under concentration while providing the First Aid.
 Once the 1 minute is complete for First Aid, the downed character's body is restored to 1.